giladlotan/itpmssd/Week_4/README.md

     - trending topics

 _Reading for Next Week_
-- I strongly recommend buying/borrowing a copy of Robert Weiss, “Learning from Strangers” to scan
+- I strongly recommend buying/borrowing a copy of Robert Weiss, “Learning from Strangers” to read through.
+There's a copy on the floor that I donated to the library.
+Get a sense for interviewing techniques.